binsec/rosa/doc/src/quickstart/setup_rosa.md

 - A _seed corpus_ for AFL++ (the fuzzer);[^seed_corpus]
 - A _configuration_ for ROSA.

-These actually already exist in your container (in `/root/examples/sudo/`), but showing how to make them will make them easier to understand.
+These actually already exist in your container (in `/root/examples/sudo/`), but showing how to create them from scratch will make them easier to understand.

 ## Seed corpus
 We want to test the "password entry" part of `sudo`; there is no _standard protocol_ to obey for